Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Effectiveness of Framework

-\paragraph{Results of using varying number of samples for self-consistency decoding} We study how the number of samples for self-consistency decoding impacts the performance.
-We vary the number of samples from 5 to 40, and compare the explanations obtained via search based on {\sc Ensemble} from (Table~\ref{tab:main002}) against the seed explanations.
-We note that the results are on a basis of one random exemplar set for each of the datasets, owning to the high computational cost of running self-consistency decoding.
+\paragraph{Self-consistency performance} In addition to greedy decoding used in Table~\ref{tab:main_exp}, we evaluate the performance of our optimized explanations under self-consistency decoding and compare against seed explanations.
+We vary the number of samples from 5 to 40, and show the results in Table~\ref{tab:selfcons}.
+We note that the results are on a basis of one random exemplar set for each of the datasets, owing to the high computational cost of drawing tens of samples.
 As shown in Table~\ref{tab:selfcons}, the optimized explanations consistently outperform the seed explanations under different numbers of samples.
-The gap is especially significant with smaller number of samples.
+The gap is especially significant with smaller number of samples.\looseness=-1

+\paragraph{Results on other LLMs} We mainly uses \ttsmall{code-davinci-002} in our experiments given its state-of-the-art ICL abilities.
+We also verify the effectiveness of our approach on \ttsmall{text-davinci-003}, an LLM finetuned to align with human feedback~\cite{instructgpt}.
+We note that experiment with a smaller scale given the high cost (see Appendix~\ref{app:stg_003} for details) and evaluate on one random set of exemplars instead of four.
+As shown in Table~\ref{tab:performance_003}, applying our approach can also find better-performing explanations for all the datasets on \ttsmall{text-003}.
+Analysis on the effectiveness of our proxy metrics on \ttsmall{text-003} is also included in Appendix~\ref{app:stg_003}.

+\paragraph{Generalizability of optimized explanations} We investigate whether the performance improvements of our optimized explanations in a particular domain can generalize to other datasets with different distributions.
+Table~\ref{tab:gsm_generalization} shows the performance of seed explanations and the optimized explanations from the \gsm{} dataset ({\sc Optim-GSM}) on the other arithmetic reasoning datasets, including {\sc SVAMP}~\cite{svamp} and {\sc MAWPS}~\cite{mawps}.
+As suggested by the results, the optimized explanations achieve better performance compared to seed explanations on the out-of-domain datasets, which indicates that the performance improvements can generalize.

+\paragraph{Results with reduced computation budget} We expect search with our proxy metrics can still work well without high computation budget since they already extract potentially high-scoring combinations.
+We test a setting that uses a reduced computation budget.
+We set the budget to be 20 (as opposed to 50 in the main experiments; see Appendix~\ref{app:overhead} for more details).
+As seen in Table~\ref{tab:redueced_budget}, with reduced budget, our framework can still improve the downstream performance compared to seed explanations by around 2.0\%, 4.0\%, and 6.0\%, on \gsm{}, \ecqa{}, and \esnli{}, while maintaining performance on \stqa{}.\looseness=-1